sweetld/tc-vuew-tech-test/TASK-DESCRIPTION.md

 - **Accessibility**: The application should be accessible to users with disabilities
 - **Creativity**: The application should demonstrate creativity and innovation

-# Submission

-- Submit your project as a GitHub repository or a compressed archive (e.g zip).
-- Include a README file that explains how to run the application and any specific instructions.

 # Additional Information

 ### Vue.js Framework